jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

             odd_numbers
         )

-  the terminal shows an :doc:`/exceptions/AssertionError` for the next test
+  the terminal shows an :ref:`AssertionError` for the next test

   .. code-block:: python